RaphaelBellepeau/ketchup-catch-up/README.md

 # Ketchup — your AI agent talks to your friends' so you actually see them

 Ketchup is a multi-agent friend coordinator.
-Every user has a personal AI agent that knows their schedule, their preferences, their relationships — and negotiates on their behalf with their friends' agents to lock in a catch-up everyone can show up to.
-The user opens the app, picks a window and a vibe, and the agents do the rest: rounds of slot proposals, real venue search, an honest compromise summary, a one-tap accept, and a post-event voice debrief that refines what each agent knows.
+Every user has a personal AI agent that knows their schedule, their preferences, their relationships and negotiates on their behalf with their friends' agents to lock in a catch-up everyone can show up to.
+The user has two option: he can either let the agents wake up alone and plan a catch-up on their own and me notified or open the app, picka window and a vibe, and the agents do the rest.
+In both cases the agents propose time slots, search for real venues, produce a one-tap accept organised meet-up and call for a post-event debrief that refines what each agent knows.

 The product moves the chat OUT of the group thread and INTO an agent-to-agent layer.
 Coordination stops being a 30-message loop on